Endothelium: Blood vessel formation

 The endothelium is involved in the formation of new blood vessels, called angiogenesis.
 Angiogenesis is a crucial process for development of organs in the embryo and fetus, as well as repair of damaged areas.
 The process is triggered by decreased tissue oxygen (hypoxia) or insufficient oxygen tension leading to the new development of blood vessels lined with endothelial cells.
 Angiogenesis is regulated by signals that promote and decrease the process.
-These pro- and antiangiogenic signals including integrins, chemokines, angiopoietins, oxygen sensing agents, junctional molecules and endogenous inhibitors.
+These pro- and antiangiogenic signals include integrins, chemokines, angiopoietins, oxygen sensing agents, junctional molecules and endogenous inhibitors.
 Angiopoietin-2 works with VEGF to facilitate cell proliferation and migration of endothelial cells.